historical-theology/stthomas/faith-reason-revelation/syllabus-online-spring2025.md

 * [Who did Jesus claim to be?
 An Introduction to Jesus's Profession(s) about Himself in the Gospels](https://odysee.com/@CoreyStephanPh.D.:c/jesus-claim:c?lid=ba276647c819d8fdaf2af475bd42bb82455bba93)

+#### CONTENT QUIZ on 9: What are the Gospels? is due by 11:59 PM on Friday, April 4.

 #### 10: Christ and the Church

-November 8
+April 7-11

-* Pitre, ch.
+* (Blackboard 10) Pitre, ch.
 9

 Lecture